What is a Single Purpose Application? The Complete Guide

 Companies too large for spreadsheets but too small for enterprise software implementations

-SPAs complement existing business systems by handling specific workflows that fall through the cracks of traditional software categories.
+SPAs leverage System Connection Points to complement existing business systems, handling specific workflows that fall through the cracks while maintaining seamless data flow and process continuity.

-Ready to explore Single Purpose Applications for your business?
-Contact LightForge to discuss how we can build focused solutions that deliver measurable results in weeks, not months.
+Ready to explore LLM-accelerated Single Purpose Applications for your business?
+Contact LightForge to discuss how our 30/60/90 framework and Abundance-Ready SDLC can deliver measurable results through Problem Scoping and rapid development.